Qitmeer/Economic-model/README.md

 # Economic-model

-The Economic model research for HalalChain.
+The Economic model research for Qitmeer (HalalChain to Qitmeer).

-- Draft Conception of HLC Economic Model:
+- Draft Conception of Qitmeer Economic Model:

   - [Version for Chinese](./Version_zh)